CiscoDevNet/cloud-cml/README.md

 The system is running and the VIRL2 target (CML) is active!

 Prior to stopping the instance, the licensing token must be removed via the UI.
 Otherwise it's still considered "in use" in Smart Licensing.
 This is done via the UI or using the `del.sh` script / SSH command which is provided as part of the deploy output (see above).
-Then run the destroy command:
+Then run the destroy command.

+> **Note** The `del.sh` has no output if the command is successful.

 ```plain
 $ ssh -p1122 sysadmin@18.194.38.215 /provision/del.sh